nitodeco/nitodeco-portfolio/README.md

 - GitHub Pages for hosting

 ## Usage
-In order to use and modify this project, follow these steps:
+In order to use and modify this project, you must first install Node.js and Git on your machine.
+Afterwards, follow these steps:

 1. Clone this repository:
 ```bash